by Richard Braucht

 My Dad was a dozer operator and came to Anchorage in 1940 to work on the Elmendorf expansion.

-His plan was to work the one summer season then go back to Washington.
+His plan was to work the one summer then go back to Washington.

 He discovered the fishing paradise Alaska is and never left.
 He wrote my Mom and said get on the boat(only way to get there).

-I was born in the old Providence hospital in January of 1942 when it was brand new.
+I was born in the old Providence hospital in January 1942 when it was brand new.

-Me and my kindergarten friends walking from 13th Avenue to central school on 5th ave in the dead of winter.
+My kindergarten friends and me walking from 13th Avenue to central school on 5th ave in the dead of winter.
 Quite a trek.
 No buses, no adults.